code2model/Diabetes-Prediction-Using-Machine-Learning/README.md

 ## 🤖 Model & Performance

-Multiple classifiers were trained and evaluated.
-The best-performing model was selected for deployment.
+Several classifiers were trained and evaluated, and the strongest performer was chosen for deployment.

 | Model | Accuracy | Precision | Recall | F1-Score |
 |-------|:--------:|:---------:|:------:|:--------:|